slaclab/paws/README.rst

 `paws` provides machinery
-to build and execute data processing workflows, including an ever-growing library of pre-loaded Operations and an interface for developing new ones.
+to build and execute data processing workflows, including an ever-growing library of Operations that connect together to form a workflow with somewhat of a directed graph structure.
-The user loads a set of Operations and connects their inputs and outputs to form a workflow that is something like a directed graph with structured nodes.

 The core modules of `paws`
 are pure Python and have very few dependencies.
-The package currently exposes a simple API that interacts with these core modules, for users to write scripts based on `paws`, or to import the `paws` API to perform back-end computations for other applications or widgets.
+`paws` exposes a simple API
+that interacts with these core modules, for users to write scripts based on `paws`, or to import the `paws` API to perform back-end computations for other applications or widgets.
+The current state of `paws` is alpha- nothing has been tested, and even less has been optimized.

 The `paws` package also includes a graphical application built on the `PySide` `Qt` bindings.
-Its GUI is similar to the interface for `Xi-cam`.
 Through this GUI, users can build and configure workflows, examine existing `paws` Operations, develop new `paws` Operations, and visualize the outputs of their workflows.
-Note that this graphical application was built to exist "on top" of `paws`, not as an integral part of the package.
-As such, there is plenty of potential to develop improved or simplified graphical applications or widgets, with `paws` workflows running in the back end.

-Each Operation is a self-contained object, so that after its inputs are loaded, the Operation can be moved to another host and executed remotely, as long as the host environment fulfills the dependencies of the Operation.
-A `paws` Operation may depend on any number of other packages (many of them depend on `numpy` or `scipy` for example), but Operations are not imported until they are enabled, so the user's platform is only required to fulfill dependencies for the Operations they actually want to use
-(TODO: this import functionality is not yet implemented).
+Various simplified GUIs are currently in development for interacting with specific workflows.

 Example
 -------

-TODO: Get the docs online, link to them here.
-TODO: link to Nika, PyFAI, and matplotlib here.

 Here is an example of how to use `paws` to write a data processing script.
+Note: at the time this was written, the example does not display in github.
+Open the source file for this README to see the example.
+Complete instructions are included in the user manual.
+See the `doc` directory of this repository.

 This script performs a common diffraction data processing workflow: it reads some calibration parameters (in Nika format), converts them to PONI (PyFAI) format,